lilsliceofbread/terminal-raycast/README.md

-# Very WIP
+# WIP

-Basic raycaster in the terminal, with help from lodev.org.
-Only works on Linux X11 as of current
+Basic raycaster in the terminal

-Will use Unicode if your terminal allows it
+On linux you need to install the ncurses package
+`sudo apt install libncurses-dev` and then run `make`

+Windows will need MinGW to run the makefile.
+PDcurses lib is included in this repo so no need to install it manually.

+Move around with WASD, turn with left and right arrow keys